dnslink-std/dnslink-website/docs/README.md

 ### Step 1: Choose a domain name to link from.

 For this tutorial, I'll use the domain name `libp2p.io`.
 You can use whatever domain you control.
 I happen to be using an `ALIAS` record on this domain as well (to make the website load directly via the IPFS gateway), but that is not a problem: the convention to prefix the domain with `_dnslink.` allows for complex DNS setups like this.

 So the full domain name I'll set the record on is: `_dnslink.libp2p.io`.

 ### Step 2: Set the DNSLink value on a `TXT` record.

 Let's set the link by creating a `TXT` record on the domain name.
 This is going to be specific to your DNS tooling.
-Unfortunately there is no standard cli tool or web service to set domain names :(.
-Every registrar and name server has its own web app, and API tooling. (yes, this is widely regarded as a poor state of affairs).
+Unfortunately there is no standard cli tool or web service to set domain names 🙁.

+Every registrar and name server has its own web app, and API tooling.
+_(Yes, this is widely regarded as a poor state of affairs.)_

 Consider setting the record, via an imaginary dns cli tool:

 ```
-> my-dns-tool set --type=TXT --ttl=60 --domain=libp2p.io --name=_dnslink --value="dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU"
+> my-dns-tool set \
+    --type=TXT \
+    --ttl=60 \
+    --domain=libp2p.io \
+    --name=_dnslink \
+    --value="dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU"

 _dnslink.libp2p.io TXT 60 dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU
 ```